Typhoon Mangkhut: Hong Kong

 The day after the storm, massive crowds filled the territory's MTR system, which operated at a reduced level of service on some lines as some sections of the tracks had been blocked by debris.
 Most of the city's 600 bus routes also went out of service due to blocked roads.

 Macau

 A storm surge of up to 1.9 m affected Macau.
 About 21,000 homes lost power and 7,000 homes lost internet access, and forty people were injured.
 For the first time in history, all casinos in Macau were closed.
 The Macau International Airport cancelled 191 flights on Saturday and Sunday (September 15 and 16).
-Total damage in Macau was estimated to be 1.74 billion patacas (US$215.3 million).
+Total damage in Macau was estimated to be 1.74 billion patacas (US$215 million).
+40 injuries were reported and more than 5,500 people were evacuated.

 Mainland China

 Typhoon Mangkhut caused the evacuation of over 2.45 million people.
 In Shenzhen, the storm caused power failures in thirteen locations, flooded the Seafood Street, and caused 248 tree falls.
 Transport was shut down in Southern China, and at least four people in Guangdong were killed in the typhoon.
 In Guangzhou, markets, schools and public transport were closed or limited in the wake of the storm on Monday, September 17, and residents were requested to minimize non-essential travel.
 Ferry services from Zhuhai's Jiuzhougang Port to Shenzhen and Hong Kong were suspended indefinitely.
 The Civil Air Defense Office of Guangzhou Municipality (Municipal Civil Air Defense Office) cancelled the annual air-raid drills scheduled for September 15 to avoid causing panic as Typhoon Mangkhut approached.
 Schools in Beihai, Qinzhou, Fangchenggang, and Nanning were closed on September 17.
 The trains to Guangxi were also closed on September 17.

 In total, the storm killed six people and caused CN¥13.68 billion (US$1.99 billion) in damage.